yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/node-actions.md

 ### Release instance

-Since we know that the instance is dead, we can go ahead and release the ip as well using the 'Release Instance' dropdown option at the end of the Removed node.
+Since you know that the instance is dead, you can go ahead and release the ip as well using the 'Release Instance' dropdown option at the end of the Removed node.
 It will show up as a `Decommissioned` node.

 ![Release Node Actions](/images/ee/node-actions-released.png)